ansibleguy76/ansibleforms/README.md

 - helpmessage
 - label
 - placeholder
-- model : allow to push a value in an object-like format (ex. volume.export_policy.name)
+- model : allow to push a value in an object-like format (ex. host.interface.ip.name), the variables will be automatically in a nested format.

 The server app will serve as an api for the query-fields and for invoking the ansible playbook or awx template.
-TODO : implement swagger ui
+Authentication is jwt token based (access token and refresh token) TODO : implement swagger ui

 ## Project download